clue/reactphp-csv/README.md

 ## Support us

-We invest a lot of time developing, maintaining and updating our awesome open-source projects.
+We invest a lot of time developing, maintaining, and updating our awesome open-source projects.
 You can help us sustain this high-quality of our work by [becoming a sponsor on GitHub](https://github.com/sponsors/clue).
 Sponsors get numerous benefits in return, see our [sponsoring page](https://github.com/sponsors/clue)